anzbert/beat_pads/store_assets/STORE_README_ios.md

 ## Description

-Beat Pads is a lightweight Midi Controller app for mobile phones and tablets for finger drumming and producing beats at home and on the go.
+Midi Poly Grid is a lightweight Midi Controller app for mobile phones and tablets for finger drumming and producing beats at home and on the go.

-Beat Pads is not trying to be complete DAW controller and Midi swiss army knife.
+Midi Poly Grid is not trying to be complete DAW controller and Midi swiss army knife.
 Its aim is to be an easy to use pad input device featuring a variety of layouts, intuitive playability and modern modulation options, such as MPE and Polyphonic Aftertouch.
 It was designed for people that prefer pads to pianos!

 ## Features